jkurthoconnor/language-specific-problems/exercises/js_arrays.md

 ```

 ## Problem 3

-n this exercise, you will learn more about Arrays by implementing your own version of the Array.prototype.concat method.
+In this exercise, you will learn more about Arrays by implementing your own version of the Array.prototype.concat method.
 Write a function that returns a new array composed of all values from the first array argument and the second array or value argument.
 Take note of the following specifications when writing your concat function.

     The first argument will always be an array.
     The second argument can be either an array or another value.